 On 4 June 2020, the Government and Renamo restarted DDR activities in Savane, Dondo district, Sofala province with President Nyusi and Renamo leader Momade visiting the location on 5 June and witnessing the delivery of weapons by former Renamo combatants.
 DDR activities continued throughout the remainder of the year, with the closure of six bases and the demobilisation of 1,490 former combatants (29% of total).
 Both the President and the leader of Renamo expressed their satisfaction with the pace and conduct of DDR, and reiterated their continued commitment to peace.

-As the DDR process continued to demonstrate positive results, members of the Renamo Military Junta (RMJ) decided to lay down their weapons to pursue a path of peace.
+As the DDR process continued to demonstrate positive results, members of the Renamo Military Junta (RMJ) laid down their weapons to pursue a path of peace.
 However, despite extensive outreach by the Government, Renamo and the Personal Envoy, effective dialogue with the leader of the RMJ, Mariano Nhongo, toward a peaceful outcome proved challenging.
-Mr. Nhongo died in a confrontation with the Defense and Security Forces in October.
+Mr Nhongo died in a confrontation with the Defense and Security Forces in October.
 The remaining members of the RMJ were demobilised in December 2021, bringing the country closer to the realisation of lasting peace.

-Important advances were also made through the reintegration process, with the Personal Envoy and PPS engaging with the Government, Renamo and various stakeholders to identify livelihood and education opportunities for the demobilised DDR beneficiaries.
-This contributed to 41 women and 694 men accepting livelihood opportunities.
+Important advances were also made through the reintegration process, with the Personal Envoy and PPS engaging with the Government, private sector and development stakeholders to advance reintegration by identifying economic, livelihood and education opportunities across Mozambique.

-Efforts during 2021 also focused on advancing reconciliation with 15 peace clubs now active across central and northern Mozambique, and a wider national reconciliation campaign (‘A paz é nossa cultura’) ongoing in partnership with the Ministry of Education.
+Efforts during 2021 also focused on advancing reconciliation, as PPS collaborated with five new or reactivated peace clubs and a wider national reconciliation campaign (‘A Paz é Nossa Cultura’) in partnership with the Ministry of Education.

 announcing the indefinite ceasefire on 3 May 2017.